barbaralba's translation of the new testament

 "I come from a family of city and village folk."

-"I was born in Bethlehem but we moved to Cairo shortly after my birth.
+“I was born in Bethlehem but we moved to Cairo shortly after my birth.
 After Cairo we were in Nazareth.
-After a few more brothers and sisters were born, dad set up his dream business in Galilee."
+After a few more brothers and sisters were born, dad set up his dream business in Nazareth.”

 "What's your dad do."